-5-5(I)(2)(a) Drive-through lanes adjacent to public rights-of-way shall be screened by a landscape buffer area at least 6 feet wide containing a vegetative screen or wall constructed of a material similar in texture, appearance, and color to the street-facing façade of the primary building (but excluding exposed concrete masonry unit (CMU) block) at least 3 but not more than 4 feet tall.
-The landscape buffer area shall be provided on the public street side.

-- 5-5(I)(2)(b) Audible electronic devices such as loudspeakers, automobile service order devices, and similar instruments shall not be audible beyond the property line of the site. - 5-5(I)(2)(c) Drive-through service windows shall not be located parallel to any Residential zone district. - 5-5(I)(2)(d) In UC-MS-PT areas and the MX-H zone district, no drive-through lanes shall be located between the front façade of the primary building and the front lot line or within a required street side setback, except on lots that meet at least 2 of the following criteria: - 1.
+- 5-5(I)(2)(a) Drive-through lanes adjacent to public rights-of-way shall be screened by a landscape buffer area at least 6 feet wide containing a vegetative screen or wall constructed of a material similar in texture, appearance, and color to the street-facing façade of the primary building (but excluding exposed concrete masonry unit (CMU) block) at least 3 but not more than 4 feet tall.
+The landscape buffer area shall be provided on the public street side. - 5-5(I)(2)(b) Audible electronic devices such as loudspeakers, automobile service order devices, and similar instruments shall not be audible beyond the property line of the site. - 5-5(I)(2)(c) Drive-through service windows shall be angled at least 45 degrees from parallel with any abutting lot line of a Residential zone district so that it does not directly face the residential lot. - 5-5(I)(2)(d) In UC-MS-PT areas and the MX-H zone district, no drive-through lanes shall be located between the front façade of the primary building and the front lot line or within a required street side setback, except on lots that meet at least 2 of the following criteria: - 1.
 The lot is located on a corner. - 2.
 The lot is 21,780 square feet (1/2 acre) or smaller. - 3.
-The lot does not have vehicular access to the street that the front façade of the primary building faces. - 5-5(I)(2)(e) In UC-MS-PT areas and the MX-H zone district, if a drive-through lane is allowed pursuant to Subsection 14-16-5-5(I)(2)(d), the drive-through lane shall be screened pursuant to Subsection 14-16-5-5(I)(2)(a), and enhanced pedestrian crossings, such as a raised crosswalk, shall be required where the drive-through lane crosses a pedestrian pathway to the primary entrance of the building. - 5-5(I)(2)(f) Drive-through service windows and any associated order board shall be located at least 50 feet in any direction from any abutting Residential zone district or lot containing a residential use in a Mixed-use zone district. - 5-5(I)(2)(g) Where abutting any Residential zone district or lot containing a residential use in any Mixed-use zone district, the edge buffering provisions of Subsection 14-16-5-6(E) (Edge Buffer Landscaping) shall apply.
+The lot does not have vehicular access to the street that the front façade of the primary building faces. - 5-5(I)(2)(e) In UC-MS-PT areas and the MX-H zone district, if a drive-through lane is allowed pursuant to Subsection 14-16-5-5(I)(2)(d), the drive-through lane shall be screened pursuant to Subsection 14-16-5-5(I)(2)(a), and enhanced pedestrian crossings, such as a raised crosswalk, shall be required where the drive-through lane crosses a pedestrian pathway to the primary entrance of the building. - 5-5(I)(2)(f) Drive-through service windows and any associated order board shall be located at least 50 feet in any direction from any abutting

+Residential zone district or lot containing a residential use in any Mixed-use zone district.

+5-5(I)(2)(g) Where abutting any Residential zone district or lot containing a residential use in any Mixed-use zone district, the edge buffering provisions of Subsection 14-16-5-6(E) (Edge Buffer Landscaping) shall apply.